CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/install-web-application-server.md

 ### Test Installation Script

 1. Open a Windows PowerShell (x64) window as administrator.
-1. Navigate PowerShell to inside the `Cortex Evolution - Innovation 2022.5 - Gateway` folder using the following command, modifying the path as necessary:
+1. Navigate PowerShell to inside the `Cortex Innovation 2022.5 - Gateway` folder using the following command, modifying the path as necessary:

     ```powershell
-    cd "C:\Install\Cortex Evolution - Innovation 2022.5 - Gateway"
+    cd "C:\Install\Cortex Innovation 2022.5 - Gateway"
     ```

 1. Test that everything is configured correctly by running the following command: